marcinkozakdev/marcinkozakdev/README.md

 # 👋 Hi there, I'm Marcin

-  I am self-taught programmer.
-I am currently working as a mechanical engineer in the automotive industry and I do content on design and development.
+  I am a self-taught developer.
+I currently work as a mechanical engineer, I design and develop products for the automotive industry.
 I would like to get my first programming experience.
 When I discovered what software is, I develop my skills in this field with passion.
 I really enjoy lerning languages and farameworks like C#.

 ## Developing skills in: